Compressed Sensing with Upscaled Vector Approximate Message Passing: Adaptive CG in CG-VAMP

+where the constant $c<1$ defines the expected per-outer-loop iteration reduction of the variance $\vAB^{t,i}$.
+Since the reduction of the intrinsic variance $\hvAB^{t,i}$ depends on the performance of both blocks, Block A and Block B, choosing the right scalar $c$ is critical for balancing the workload between the blocks.
+On one hand, we observe that the relative improvement of $\vAB^{t,i}$ after every next CG iteration $i$ decreases and eventually becomes negligible.
+Thus, to avoid inefficient operation of Block A, we might want to keep $c$ relatively large and terminate CG earlier.
+On the other hand, the first CG iterations provide the most reduction in term of the SE and terminating CG too early implies that we put more work on the denoising block.
+To balance the workload between the blocks, we suggest to compare the relative expected improvement of $\vAB^{t,i}$ after each iteration $i$ and proceed to \eqref{eq:CG_stopping_rule} when the following inequality is met

-where $\Delta$ is some scalar constant.
-This inequality suggests that if the last inner-loop iteration was efficient enough, then we should continue iterating the CG algorithm.
+where $\Delta$ is some positive scalar.
+This inequality suggests that if the last inner-loop iteration was efficient enough, then we should continue iterating the CG algorithm regardless whether we have already met the inequality \eqref{eq:CG_stopping_rule}.
 The choice of the constant $\Delta$ depends on the parameters of the measurement system \eqref{eq:y_measurements} and the chosen denoiser, and should be adapted for different applications individually.

-The drawback of both \eqref{eq:CG_stopping_rule} and \eqref{eq:CG_stopping_rule_2} is that requesting the CG algorithm to terminate only when both of these inequalities are met might not be achievable in a reasonable number of inner-loop iterations.
-For that reason we also bound the maximum number of CG iterations by some $i_{max}$.

-These stopping criterions are used to construct an \textit{Adaptive CG (ACG)} that ensures consistent per-outer-loop progression and overall efficiency of CG-VAMP.
-To implement the criterions \eqref{eq:CG_stopping_rule} and \eqref{eq:CG_stopping_rule_2}, we compute estimates of $\gamma_A^{t,i[t]}$ and $\vAB^t$ using \eqref{eq:LSL_gamma_A_est} and \eqref{eq:v_ab_efficient} respectively that perfectly fit into the body of the CG algorithm.
-The ACG algorithm including all the tools is shown in Algorithm 3.
+Lastly, we bound $i$ by some $i_{max}$ in the case if we chose too ambitious reduction level $c$, which is not achievable even for VAMP or within a reasonable number of CG iterations.